nautobot/nautobot-app-welcome-wizard/docs/admin/install.md

 ## Install Guide

 !!! note
-    Plugins can be installed manually or using Python's `pip`.
+    Apps can be installed manually or using Python's `pip`.
 See the [nautobot documentation](https://nautobot.readthedocs.io/en/latest/plugins/#install-the-package) for more details.
-The pip package name for this plugin is [`nautobot-welcome-wizard`](https://pypi.org/project/nautobot-welcome-wizard/).
+The pip package name for this app is [`nautobot-welcome-wizard`](https://pypi.org/project/nautobot-welcome-wizard/).

-The plugin is available as a Python package via PyPI and can be installed with `pip`:
+The app is available as a Python package via PyPI and can be installed with `pip`:

 ```shell
 pip install nautobot-welcome-wizard